 A student should follow all appropriate application instructions as provided with the Award Notice and as posted on the UMFK website.
 Once all application requirements are met, and the student remains eligible, the loan will be processed by the school and funds will be disbursed in two disbursements, one- half for the fall semester and one- half for the spring semester.
 Funds will go directly to the school, and be applied towards the student’s school bill/balance.
 Should any funds remain once the semester’s balance is paid in full, the remaining (semester) amount will be given to the student as a refund.

 Direct Loans require repayment.
 After a student graduates, leaves school or drops below half-time, a student has a six-month grace period before beginning repayment.
 For Direct Subsidized loans, neither the interest nor the principal needs to be paid while the student is enrolled in-school for 6.0 credits or more.
+(Exception:You will be responsible for interest that accrues during your grace period for subsidized loans disbursed between July 1, 2012 and July 1, 2014.
+If you choose not to pay the interest that accrues during your grace period, the interest will be added to your principal balance.)
 For Direct Unsubsidized loans, the student will be responsible for the interest from the time the loan is disbursed until the loan is paid in full.
 Interest may be paid while in school, or accrued and capitalized upon the beginning of the repayment period.
 Interest rates change annually.
-More information is available at: studentaid.gov.
+More information is available at: www.studentaid.ed.gov.

 Direct Loan Deferments are available for those who return to at least half-time study at an eligible institution, graduate fellowships, rehabilitation training, or during unemployment and economic hardship.
 A student may be granted periods of Forbearance if not eligible for a deferment.
 Loans are canceled in the event of the death or permanent and total disability of the borrower.
 Deferment and Forbearance should be requested from the student’s loan servicer.
 Sign in to nsldsfap.ed.gov to view federal loan history and servicer information.
 An FSA ID is required to login.